BounceGateVPN/libtuntap/README.md

 - `ENABLE_CXX`: Enable building of the C++ wrapper library libtuntap++;
 - `ENABLE_PYTHON`: Enable building of the Python wrapper library pytuntap;
+- `ENABLE_JAVA`: Enable building of the Java wrapper library tuntap4J;
 - `BUILD_TESTING`: Enable building of the regress tests;
 - `BUILD_SHARED_LIBS`: Build shared libraries instead of static ones.

 #### Other languages bindings

-We currently provide wrappers for two other languages: C++ and Python, respectively named libtuntap++ and pytuntap.
+We currently provide wrappers for two other languages: C++, Java, and Python,respectively named libtuntap++ and pytuntap.
 More instructions about them is provided in the [`bindings`](bindings/README.md) folder.

 The C++ library is built by default and can be disabled with the flag `ENABLE_CXX`.

 The Python library is disabled by default and requires both `ENABLE_CXX` and `ENABLE_PYTHON` to work.
 You will also need Python 3.6 and Boost libraries.

+The Java library is disabled by default and requires `ENABLE_Java` to work.

 Example cmake invocation: